Christian48596/SISSO/README.md

 If you are using this code, please cite:
 R. Ouyang, S. Curtarolo, E. Ahmetcik, M. Scheffler, and L. M. Ghiringhelli, Phys.
 Rev. Mater.
 2, 083802 (2018).

-Key update in v3.5: Implementation of representing features in memory by S-expression tree.
-In all previous versions, features are stored in memory by data.
-Now, user can choose which scheme to use by specifying fstore =1 (features stored by data) or fstore=2 ( features stored by expression tree) in SISSO.in. 'fstore=1' is fast but high memory demand; 'fstore=2' is low memory demand but could be several times slower than the former.
-Therefore, if you meet memory bottleneck because of large dataset (e.g. >5K), then set 'fstore=2'; otherwise, use 'fstore=1'.
-To give a feel on this, a performance comparison is shown in the SISSO_Guide.pdf at the introduction of the keyword 'fstore'.

 Features
 --------
 - Regression & Classification